What is the hierarchy of management titles?

 Chief executive officer (CEO)

-The CEO is the top executive responsible for overlooking the entire organization.
-This role typically involves setting company goals, strategies and direction.
+The CEO sets the organization’s goals and overall direction, ensuring all internal strategies align with these high-level objectives.
 The CEO also manages other C-level executives, who report directly to them.
 Sometimes, the CEO may also be the owner or the company’s president.

 Chief operating officer (COO)

-The COO generally reports to the CEO and focuses on the company’s day-to-day operations.
-This role ensures that employees carry out the proper plans and strategies to keep the business running at its best.
+The COO generally reports to the CEO and manages the company’s day-to-day operations, overseeing key operations positions to ensure smooth organizational functions.
+This role ensures that employees execute plans and strategies to maintain optimal business performance.

 Chief financial officer (CFO)